exerplayer/IPTVChecker/README.md

 # IPTVChecker
 ## A program for checking M3U playlists for non-working channels and removing them with the click of a button.
+Quality of identification 90%.
 ### Requirements:
 ##### win 10 x64
 ##### vlc player